iTwin/itwinjs-core/docs/learning/learning/Portability.md

 ## Making Apps Fit the Platform

 You will often want to tailor the UI and function of an app for each platform and configuration.
 For example, a mobile app will usually have a simpler UI than a desktop app, and a mobile app will offer mobile-specific features such as camera and geo-location.
-Starting with an iModelJs interactive app that is inherently portable and cross-platform, you can tailor it to fit the requirements of the product that you want to produce for each platform or configuration without re-writing it.
-You can easily:
+Tailoring is relatively easy, because of the highly factored architecture of an iModelJs app.
+As a result, you can:
 * Change the GUI
 * Use tailored gateways
 * Use platform-specific modules